Charles Stafford, Private 8/2478, Otago Regiment, New Zealand Expeditionary Force

 Private Charles Stafford has no known grave and is commemorated on Panel ref.
 16 of the Chunuk Bair (New Zealand) Memorial in Turkey.

-The Commonwealth War Graves Commission holds casualty details for Private Charles Stafford.
+The Commonwealth War Graves Commission holds casualty details for Private Charles Stafford, and he is listed on the Imperial War Museum’s Lives of the First World War website.

 Private Charles Stafford is not known to be commemorated in the Macclesfield area; he is commemorated on the New Zealand War Graves Project website.